deeprjs/deepr/README.md

 #### Update

-To modify a record, we could do so:
+To modify a record, we can do this with:

 ```json
 {